Welcome, Guest. Please login or register.

 Mhayes

 Bambi, I guess seeing how the man's pants to the left had the yellow and also the other man's shirt by the collar had some yellow.
-Funny how you assume that since there is more yellow and it looks undamaged---it must be correct.
-Undecided
+Funny how you assume that since there is more yellow and it looks undamaged---it must be correct. :-\

 Margie